chijioke-ibekwe/raven/README.md

     ```
    - The `default` array allows you to configure your default service providers for your notification channels.
 Options
      are `sendgrid` and `ses`. (`nexmo` for SMS will be integrated soon).
-   - The `providers` array is where you supply the credentials for the service you choose to use.
+   - The `providers` array is where you supply the credentials for the service provider you choose.
 When using `ses`, you
      can provide the email template in 2 ways.
      - First is by hosting your email template on `sendgrid`.
 If this is your preferred option, the `template_source` should be
        set as `sendgrid`.
 NB: For this to work, you need to also provide your credentials for the `sendgrid` provider.
-     - Second option is by storing your email templates on the file system as a blade template.
+     - Second option is by storing your email templates on the file system as blade templates.
 The `template_source` in
-       this case should be set as `file` and the directory of the template should be provided on the `template_directory`.
+       this case should be set as `file` and the directory of the templates should be provided on the `template_directory`.
        (This option is not currently available, but will be provided soon).
    - The `customizations` array allows you to customize your email parameters, and optionally your `queue_name` (not
      queue connection) for queueing your notifications.
-If this is not provided, the default queue will be used.
+If a queue name is not provided, the default queue will be used.
    - The `api` array allows you to customize the provided API routes.

 4. After the migrations have been run successfully, you can then proceed to add notification contexts to the database.